 Effective digital change management is critical in ensuring a smooth transition, especially when implementing digital technologies that can fundamentally alter workflows.

-A structured approach to change management is essential for guiding teams through this transformation.
-It involves clear, consistent communication about the purpose and benefits of digital transformation, as well as addressing any concerns or uncertainties.
+A structured approach to change management is crucial for guiding teams through this transformation.
+It includes clear, consistent communication about the purpose and benefits of digital transformation in insurance, while also addressing any concerns or uncertainties.
 Leaders must actively promote a culture of adaptability, where employees are encouraged to innovate, learn, and continuously improve their skills.

 Training programs tailored to equip teams with the right strategies and tools for managing technological change such as adopting digital tools for claims management or AI for personalized risk assessments ensure that employees are prepared for the shift.
 This helps foster collaboration across departments and allows the organization to align its workforce with the new direction.